 When Orangutans get too close to humans, that closeness could endanger their lives in the wild.
 Instead of hiding from humans as they would naturally, they would get close to poachers.
-This is why at many 'sanctuaries' in Borneo, Orangutans can never be returned to the wild and they remain in zoo-like captivity for the rest of their lives.
+This is why at many 'sanctuaries' in Asia, Orangutans can never be returned to the wild and they remain in zoo-like captivity for the rest of their lives.

 1. Where travellers have posted selfies with Orangutans.
-Orangutans are by nature shy animals - if humans can get close to them, it may indicate that they have become dependant on humans, and are no longer wild.
+Orangutans are by nature shy animals.
+If humans can get close to them, it may indicate that they have become dependant on humans, and are no longer wild.

 2. Where Orangutans have exhibited aggressive behaviour toward humans.
 Orangutans are by nature not aggressive towards human - signs of aggression may indicate they are uncomfortable or in distress.

 3. Where Orangutans have exhibited human-like behaviour.
 E.g. walking on two legs or eating human food may indicate that they are no longer wild.